backdrop-contrib/custom_breadcrumbs/README.md

 Paths:
 `<?php return array('path/to/title-1', 'path/to/title-2', 'path/to/title-3');?>`

-Sometimes, it may be more convient to assign the titles and paths in the same code snippet, so you can also return an associate array with elements 'titles' and 'paths' that contain the titles and paths arrays, respectively.
+Sometimes, it may be more convenient to assign the titles and paths in the same code snippet, so you can also return an associate array with elements 'titles' and 'paths' that contain the titles and paths arrays, respectively.
 For example,